sandtr0ut/jobdeck/README.md

 ## Application Use

  ### Developer Use :
-     `Clone Repo > Run 'npm i' in your terminal > 'npm run dev' to start software `
+     `Clone Repo > Run 'npm i' in your terminal > 'npm run dev' to start software`

 ### Getting Started

 You can link to our hosted application here:

+### Welcome Users!

+After arriving at the landing page, feel free to create your login account.

+Populate your new profile with relevant information including Skills, Work History, Location, etc. and even upload your Resume to be seen by recruiters.